ioerror/highctidh/src/README.md

 The C library and bindings have been tested on the following operating systems:
 - AlmaLinux 9.3
-- Alpine v3.18 (musl libc)
-- Alpine v3.19 (musl libc)
+- Alpine v3.17 - v3.19.1 (musl libc)
+- Arch latest
 - CheriBSD 14.0-CURRENT
-- Debian Sid (GNU libc)
-- Debian Bookworm (GNU libc)
+- Debian stable, testing, unstable (GNU libc)
+- DragonFlyBSD 6.4.0
+- Fedora 38, 39, 40, 41
 - FreeBSD 14.0
 - HardenedBSD (FreeBSD libc)
-- MacOS
+- MacOS 11, 12, 13, 14
-- NetBSD 10.0
+- NetBSD 10.0 (NetBSD libc)
 - Omnios (r151046)
-- OpenBSD 7.5
+- OpenBSD 7.5 (OpenBSD libc)
-- Solaris 11.4
+- Solaris 11.4 (Solaris libc)
-- Ubuntu Mantic (GNU libc)
-- Ubuntu Noble (GNU libc)
+- Ubuntu 22.03, 23.10, 24.04 (GNU libc)

 ## Notes on building

-Building on Solaris, CheriBSD, FreeBSD, and OpenBSD building is supported using the `gmake` command.
+Building on Solaris, CheriBSD, FreeBSD, NetBSD, and OpenBSD building is supported using the `gmake` command.
 GNU/Linux and MacOS are supported with the `make` command.

 ### Additional notes on building the C library